rowanterra/Data_Analysis/96_Well_Data/README.md

 ## Main Workflow and Requirements

 (1) SOP with code to run in jupyter
-- *SOP_RRT_96Well_DataProcessing*
+- *SOP_RRT_96_Well*
-- You can download this SOP directly into your data folder and run it directly in jupyter to get outputs.
+- You can download this pynb SOP directly into your data folder and open it directly in jupyter to get outputs.

 (2) Aggregated data template
 - *96_well_aggregated_data.xlsx*